Rachel Reeves to insist she will stick with the plan at spring statement

 The Government has the “right economic plan for the country”, Rachel Reeves will insist at the spring statement.

-The Chancellor is expected to say the economy is “stronger and more secure” as a result of decisions taken by the Government as she addresses the Commons today (March 2).
+The Chancellor is expected to say the economy is “stronger and more secure” as a result of decisions taken by the Government as she addresses the Commons on Tuesday.

 Ms Reeves will point to falling inflation and interest rates cuts as successes which have resulted in an easing of living pressures.